roboto-ai/cookiecutter-roboto-actions/{{cookiecutter.__project_slug}}/DEVELOPING.md

 ### Automatic Upload Behavior

-**Hosted Platform**: When invoked on Roboto's hosted platform, files written to the output directory are automatically uploaded to the dataset specified by [`InvocationContext.dataset_id`](https://docs.roboto.ai/reference/python-sdk/roboto/action_runtime/invocation_context/index.html#roboto.action_runtime.invocation_context.InvocationContext.dataset_id) after the action completes successfully.
+**Hosted Platform**: Files written to the output directory are automatically uploaded after successful completion.
+The upload destination is determined as follows:
+- If an output dataset is specified at invocation time, files are uploaded there
+- If no output dataset is specified, the platform attempts to infer it from input data:
+  - If all input data belongs to a single dataset, that dataset is used
+  - If input data spans multiple datasets, automatic upload is skipped

 **Local Invocation**: When invoked locally, files written to the output directory (typically `.workspace/output/`) are **not** automatically uploaded.
 You can inspect them locally for testing and debugging purposes.